bboc/todoist-converter/README.md

 # todoist-converter

-Converter for Todoist CSV templates to Markdown, and OPML, and back from OPML to Todoist CSV.
+Converter for Todoist CSV templates to Markdown, Taskpaper and OPML, and back from OPML to Todoist CSV.

 ## Setup